 Another remote work challenge, especially in long bouts, is making certain that all the apps connecting to your company’s databases are up-to-date or having received the latest patches/bug fixes.
 One should not forget that the act of patching closes up to 80% of software-related flaws that could otherwise be exploited by malicious actors.

-A solution such as Heimdal™ Security’s Thor Foresight Enterprise is able to take most of the heat off your sysadmins in charge of testing and deploying patches, updates, and fixes on individual endpoints.
+A solution such as Heimdal™ Threat Prevention is able to take most of the heat off your sysadmins in charge of testing and deploying patches, updates, and fixes on individual endpoints.